-The school has no plans for covering the new curriculum subjects.
-Progress through textbooks or syllabuses is not appropriate and the school is making no use of the syllabus units or booklets of guidance.
+The new curriculum textbooks are not in use by learners, and the school is making no use of the syllabus units or booklets of guidance.

 There is too little provision made for the development of the competencies.

 There is inadequate provision for School Programmes and the Curriculum Framework and School Programmes Guidance booklet are not being followed.
 There are inadequate co-curricular activities.